borntofrappe/python-scripts/budget-app/README.md

 ### Category

-There are plenty of rules regarding the `Category` class, especially regarding how each instance object is supposed to look when printed as a string.
+There are plenty of rules regarding the `Category` class.
+I won't go into details regarding how each object is supposed to look like when printed as a string, but here a few notes regarding the necessary attributes and methods.

-Putting the `__str__` method on the back burner for a moment, here the rules describing the attributes and methods of the class.

 #### Attributes